zjwinn/MAS-Summary-Script/README.md

     - This file contains only the summary of haplotype calls for each major locus (POS, HET, NEG, NA, UNIDENTIFIED).
 4. Unidentified_Haplotypes.csv (comma seperated value file)
     - This file will only be produced if there are "UNIDENTIFIED" haplotypes associated with a major locus.
 This file is meant to help individuals debugging their own haplotype formatted file.

-# Identifying haplotypes associated with your locus
-Suppose that there are some haplotypes that come up as "UNIDENTIFIED" but you are unsure of how to